 Succession planning identifies who will take over and the process to follow when the owner or leader no longer runs the business.
 The key part of succession planning is determining the specific individual or team to take over the business.
 However, that is not the only factor in a succession plan.

-Business owners may decide to leave the business due to retirement, selling the business or to start a new venture.
-Also, illness, death or other life events may occur that limits a business owner’s ability to lead.
+Business owners may decide to leave the business due to retirement, selling the business, or start a new venture.
+Also, illness, death, or other life events may occur that limits a business owner’s ability to lead.

 A succession plan provides a guide map for what happens when the owner leaves.
 When done well the succession plan is based on careful consideration and advanced planning.